maths/moodle-qtype_stack/doc/en/CAS/Simplification.md

      factor(radcan((x-1)*(k*(x-1))^a))

 Maxima's internal representation of an expression sometimes does not correspond with what you expect -- in that case, `dispform` may help to bring it into the form you expect.
-For example, the output of `solve` in the following code shows the \(b\) in the denominator as \(b^{-1}\) which gives unnatural-looking output when a value is substituted in -- this is fixed by using `dispform` and substituting into that version instead.
+For example, the output of `solve` in the following code shows the \(b\) in the denominator as \(b^{-1}\) which gives unnatural-looking output when a value is substituted in -- this is fixed by using `dispform` and substituting into that variants instead.

     simp:true;
     eqn:b = 1/(6*a+3);